Mother ship: Composites

 In a composite aircraft, two or more component aircraft take off as a single unit and later separate.
 The British Short S.21 Maia experimental flying boat served as the mother ship component of the Short Mayo Composite two-plane maritime trans-Atlantic project design in the 1930s.

 Spacecraft

 The mother ship concept was used in Moon landings performed in the 1960s.
 Both the 1962 American Ranger and the 1966 Soviet Luna uncrewed landers were spherical capsules designed to be ejected at the last moment from mother ships that carried them to the Moon, and crashed onto its surface.
 In the crewed Apollo program, astronauts in the Lunar Module left the Command/Service Module mother ship in lunar orbit, descended to the surface, and returned to dock in a lunar orbit rendezvous with the mother ship once more for the return to Earth.

-The Scaled Composites White Knight series of aircraft are designed to launch spacecraft which they carry underneath them.
+The Scaled Composites White Knight series of aircraft are designed to launch spacecraft they carry underneath them.